• Skip to main content

 Here we have the stem stitch again, this time in perle cotton.
 The example from NeedleNThread shows the differences among perle cotton threads in sizes 3, 5, 8 and 12.
 Size 16 is even finer.

 Metallic threads can be a challenge to use, but the effort is worth it for the result you get.
 It can be fussy and finicky, but Beth Colletti’s tips will help you conquer it!
-Using bigger needles and shorter strands will help a lot!
+Using bigger needles and shorter lengths of thread will help a lot!
 And slow down a bit.

 Clover Needle Threader